joshprzybyszewski/sudoku_fun/README.md

     - If that returns a valid solution, pass that on up
     - Else, continue with the foreach loop because we are guaranteed one of the possible entries goes in this location

-# How To Run
+## How To Run
  1. Make sure this is in your machine's Go path.
  2. Running `go run main_runner.go` will solve all the puzzles in the example file.

- # Contributing
+## Contributing
- Don't.
+ This is primarily used for personal purposes.
+Please feel free to look through the code and use it for yourself, but don't expect me to respond to issues or pull requests.

- # Why Did I Make This?
+## Why Did I Make This?
  A coworker and I want to try solving three dimensional Sudokus, if that's possible.
 So we're in a little friendly competition about who can write the better two dimensional solver.
 His solves in 120ms, but mine's at 9ms on average.